scala-native/scala-native/docs/contrib/nir.rst

     stub

-Indicates that the annotated method is only a stub without implementation.
-If the linker is configured with ``linkStubs = false``, then these methods will be ignored and a linking error will be reported.
-If ``linkStubs = true``, these methods will be linked.
+Indicates that the annotated method, class or module is only a stub without implementation.
+If the linker is configured with ``linkStubs = false``, then these definitions will be ignored and a linking error will be reported.
+If ``linkStubs = true``, these definitions will be linked.

 Misc
 ````